mxdh/Forum-Master-Discuz-/README.md

 - Added some settings
 - Enhanced support for 卡饭论坛
 - Some optimizations
-- Removed the advertising button in the original project
+- Removed the homepage and group buttons

-After enabling the forced display of replies, you can use Ctrl + Enter or Alt + S to quickly reply

 **This project is based on hostname‘ [Forum Master・Discuz!](https://greasyfork.org/zh-CN/scripts/400250-forum-master-discuz), and complies with GPL-3.0**